Loading...

 Governing law and jurisdiction.
 Specify which country’s law governs and which courts have jurisdiction.
 Without this, the debtor’s lawyer’s first move is a jurisdictional objection that delays proceedings by months.

 Clear delivery and acceptance terms.
-The most common defence in collection proceedings is "we didn't receive what was agreed."
-Clear specifications, documented delivery, and signed acceptance eliminate this defence before it's raised.
+The most common defence in collection proceedings is “we didn’t receive what was agreed.”
+Clear specifications and documented delivery eliminate this defence.

 Internal Follow-Up: The 30-60-90 Day Framework